 A serious omission about Flannery O’Connor

-In one particular quote of interest, Mr. Keller uses ellipses to leave out very revealing information, information that any Christian reading a book on prayer should be given.
-Here is the quote in Mr. Keller’s book:
+In one particular quote of interest from Ms. O’Connor ‘s Prayer Journal, Mr. Keller uses ellipses to leave out very revealing information, information that any Christian reading a book on prayer should be given.
+This is how Ms. O’Connor is quoted by Mr. Keller:

 “Therefore, because O’Connor was a writer of extraordinary gifts who could have become haughty and self-absorbed, her only hope was in the constant soul reorientation of prayer.
 ‘Oh God please make my mind clear.
 Please make it clean. . . .
 Please help me to get down under things and find where You are.’11” (p.
 11) (emphasis mine)